U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Washington, DC 20585

 Gina Pearson is the Assistant Administrator (AA) for Communications, and in this capacity provides leadership and direction to conduct the U.S. Energy Information Administration's comprehensive communications program for diverse external customer groups and agency employees.
-The AA for Communications is responsible for agency communications policies and standards, the EIA.gov website, press and media relations, marketing and outreach services, the annual EIA Energy Conference, energy education and literacy efforts, and the Inside EIA employee intranet site.
+The AA for Communications is responsible for agency communications policies and standards, the EIA.gov website, external web application development, press and media relations, marketing and outreach services, the annual EIA Energy Conference, energy education and literacy efforts, and the Inside EIA employee intranet site.

 Since 2006, Gina Pearson has played a leadership role in the U.S. Energy Information Administration's (EIA) strategy and operations for communicating information and data to federal, state and local agencies; the academic community; industry and commercial organizations; foreign governments and international organizations; the news media; the research and financial communities; and the general public.
 Most recently, Gina served as the Director of EIA's National Energy Information Center.